ophirfernz/open-source-contribution/readme.md

   <img width="460" height="300" src="https://media1.tenor.com/m/YVvy33N0zqsAAAAd/arpit-bala-arpit.gif">
 </p>

 ### Big thanks to you sir for your Golang series.
-And sorry to disturb you about this pull request.
+And sorry to disturb you about this pull request .ok.